 Dr. Graf is considered a leading authority on addiction medicine and has extensive experience and knowledge with suboxone and the associated treatments for Medication-Assisted Treatment (MAT) patients.
-In 2002, Dr. Graf worked closely with UCLA Medical and the FDA to help get suboxone through clinical trials and approved as an approved drug for Medication-Assisted Treatment.
+In 2002, Dr. Graf worked closely with UCLA Medical and the FDA to help get suboxone through clinical trials and approved as an FDA-approved drug for Medication-Assisted Treatment.

 As a board-certified physician in both internal medicine and anesthesiology, Dr. Graf is an expert in the fields of pain management and addiction medicine.
 His professional interests include the diagnosis and treatment of acute and chronic spine pain and chemical dependency.
 He has broad experience in the performance of fluoroscopically assisted spine interventions and is a pioneer in the development of Opioid Antagonist Detoxification Under Anesthesia.